 Grenache is a grape that is grown in Lodi primarily to produce rosés, which is its exact same purpose in Southern France, where over 30 million cases of dry pink wine are produced each year.

-Grenache can also be made into a delicious red wine, albeit a lighter style red wine with a nose suggesting strawberry and other red berries, often with a touch of peppery spice.
-Consequently, in France Grenache is often blended with darker, deeper flavored wines made from grapes such as Syrah, Mourvèdre and Carignan.
+Grenache can also be made into delicious red wine, albeit a lighter style red wine with a nose suggesting strawberry and other red berries, often with a touch of peppery spice.
+Consequently, in France, Grenache is often blended with darker, deeper-flavored wines made from grapes such as Syrah, Mourvèdre, and Carignan.
 It's a classic formula, which is why this is often done here in the U.S. as well as in other countries such as Australia and South Africa.

 Increasingly in California, however, more and more producers are beginning to produce varietal reds from Grenache made purely from the grape—something we are also starting to see with varietals such as Zinfandel, which is often blended with Petite Sirah.
 Fifty years ago, the common practice among California vintners was to blend varietals such as Pinot Noir with Petite Sirah, for the same reason: to deepen the color and beef up the body and texture of the wine.
 These days, you rarely find a California Pinot Noir that isn't a 100% expression of the grape.

-In Lodi, in fact, red Grenache has been called "Lodi's Pinot Noir."
+In Lodi, red Grenache has been called "Lodi's Pinot Noir."
 Why?
 Not because it tastes like Pinot Noir, but because the grape loves the warm Mediterranean climate of the region.